ferrous-systems/qt-training-2023/book/src/tutorial/cli/image-filters.md

 The goal is:

-* Take an input file, a filter name and, optionally, an output file (or "output.jpg" as the default).
+* Take an input file, a filter name and, optionally, an output file (default: "output.jpg").
-* Load the input file, apply the given filter to this image, then write the resulting image to the output file.
+* Load the input file, apply the filter, then write the resulting image to the output file.

 You can continue with the previously created project.